Beyond Meat shares crumble on stock offering surprise, demand for meatless burgers soars

-(Reuters) - Beyond Meat Inc (BYND.O) saw shares sink on Monday on plans for another stock offering just three months after its IPO while demand for its plant-based burgers and sausages soared in the second quarter and prompted an increase in its full-year sales forecast.
+(Reuters) - Beyond Meat Inc’s (BYND.O) shares tumbled on Monday on plans for another stock offering just three months after its IPO while demand for its plant-based burgers and sausages prompted an increase in its full-year sales forecast.

 Trading was volatile and shares fell more than 12% after hours on news of a 3.25 million share offering that includes 3 million shares from selling stockholders.